evkapsal/Hackathon-Azure-BCDR/README.md

-# Business continuity and disaster recovery
+# Business Continuity and Hybrid Operations

 Organization is willing to build a business continuity plan based on Microsoft Azure Site Recovery Services.
 Also is trying to identify the services that are running within the organization and provide a dynamic service dependency map.